Paul-Egeonu/customer-segmentation-unsupervised/README.md

 ## 📈 Key Insights

+- Raw retail transactions can be aggregated into **RFM-style features** for segmentation.
-- Customers can be meaningfully grouped into **4 clusters** with distinct behavioral patterns
+- Customers can be grouped into **4 meaningful clusters** with distinct behavioral patterns.
-- High-value and promotion-driven segments present key opportunities for:
+- Results provide actionable insights for:
   - Targeted marketing campaigns
-  - Loyalty programs
+  - Loyalty rewards programs
-  - Revenue maximization strategies
+  - Retention strategies

 ---